 If you have traditional dental braces, you know their upkeep can be daunting.
 Knowing what to eat, what not to eat, how often to clean them, the tools you will need and more can all seem very overwhelming when you begin your orthodontic treatment.
 It is true that braces require patience, time, and careful attention.
 However, the rewards of taking proper care of your braces are worth the effort.
 In the end, your mouth will thank you!
-After the brackets have been removed, your smile will be straight and your gums will be healthy!
+Once we remove the brackets, your smile will be straight and your gums will be healthy!

 One of the ways to make sure you are taking good care of your teeth while wearing braces is to floss properly.
 Do you know how to floss with braces?
 It is important to know how to do a superb job with this task because food can be easily caught in the brackets.
 The places where food gets stuck is where a plaque is able to build.
 Even if you are eating the right type of food that doesn’t hurt your braces, failing to floss properly could result in unhealthy gums.
 Braces make it especially easier for plaque to build because there are more surface area and crevices for the plaque to reach.
 Therefore, you should be prepared to spend more time flossing than you would before you got your braces.
 But as mentioned earlier, the end result will all be worth the process!